 Services and Substantial Gainful Activity

-In terms of social security I would like to add that far too many are looking at social security from a retirement aspect, but many people are on it as a form of UBI because they can't work or they don't make enough, which I happen to fall under and am stuck due to how broken the system is.
+In terms of social security, I would like to add that far too many are looking at social security from a retirement aspect, but many people are on it as a form of UBI because they can't work or they don't make enough, which I happen to fall under and am stuck due to how broken the system is.
 If the United States had a single payer healthcare system, I could work more.
 I personally would like to abolish or at least drastically reform substantial gainful activity as well, where you can have a part-time job with full shifts and not lose your social security (SSI/SSDI).
-I believe this would help those who can't work full-time and are disabled to be more financially secure.
+This could provide greater financial security for people who are unable to work full-time due to disabilities.

-There's a lot to these topics I mentioned, but I am not an expert on them, far from it.
-I just know that the system is broken and needs to be changed.
+These topics are complex, and I'm not an expert.
+I'm aware that the system isn't working properly and requires reform.
 People shouldn't have to choose between poverty and fulfillment.
-I should mention that although I support more help for the people, I also know that work can be fulfilling in its own right and provide a sense of purpose.
-It's important to note that for those who may be reading this that communists aren't opposed to work, but what we do want is to be properly compensated for our labor.
+I should mention that although I support more help for the people, I also know that work can be fulfilling and provide a sense of purpose.
+To be clear, communists do not object to employment; rather, they support fair compensation for their work.

-Speaking of, arguably, the minimum wage should be at least $30 an hour, some have suggested figures as high as $60 an hour or more.
+There are estimations suggesting that the minimum wage ought to be no less than $30 per hour, while other suggestions even advocate for rates of $60 an hour or higher.
 What I feel should happen is for the wage to adjust for the actual cost of living by location, down to the city/town you live in.
 With neighboring cities/towns not being too drastically different as to cause worker shortages in one area.
 In addition to this, I think we should subsidize small to medium-sized businesses so that they can afford to pay higher wages and maintain business costs.
-Chains and giant corporations like Wal-Mart, Amazon, etc. would not receive any governmental aid, nor would any business that is owned by an asset firm.
+Large retail chains and major corporations such as Wal-Mart and Amazon.
+The government will not offer aid, even to businesses owned by asset management firms.
 However, I feel that a higher wage without policies to prevent hyperinflation and price gouging would be futile and quite possibly would cause more problems.
 With that said, I should mention that these are just ideas I'm throwing around and that I don't know how it would work in practice.

 Transportation

-In the United States we have an incredibly poor transportation infrastructure system, and you pretty much need a car to go anywhere or do anything.
+In the United States we have an incredibly poor transportation infrastructure system, and you need a car to go anywhere or do anything.
 It's not like China, which has advanced, extensive, and well-maintained transportation systems.
-It is my opinion that the United States needs government funded services that help low-income people get a well maintained used car, ideally a service that allows you to customize what you're looking for to an extent.
-For example, I'm relatively tall, and I absolutely hate small compact cars as I can not fit in them very well.
+It is my opinion that the United States needs government funded services that help low-income people get a well-maintained used car, ideally a service that allows you to customize what you're looking for to an extent.
+For example, I'm tall, and I absolutely hate small compact cars as I cannot fit in them very well.
 There are also jobs out there where certain vehicles wouldn't be a good fit.
-Furthermore, it would also be helpful if the United States had a government funded program to assist in car repairs and maintenance for disabled and low income individuals and their families.
+Furthermore, it would also be helpful if the United States had a government funded program to assist in car repairs and maintenance for disabled and low-income individuals and their families.
 For the elderly and/or disabled with a low income, having no reliable means of transportation can be an absolute "life-killer".

 Retirement, Life Insurance, and Inheritance

 I feel that everyone should be able to have/obtain a 401k and life insurance policies without losing any benefits.
 For life insurance policies and inheritances, only after an individual receives $500,000 or more after taxes would benefits cease.
 However, household size would have to come into play as well.
-For example, a family of six, half a million wouldn't last very long.
+A family of six could easily go through half a million dollars in a brief time.

 Other Related Material